top of page

 There was great mourning among the Jews, with fasting and weeping and lamenting, and many of them lay in sackcloth and ashes (Esther 4:3).

-What is Palm Sunday?
-March 29 Last Sunday of Lent and begins Holy Week which is the week leading up to Easter and the final days of Jesus's life.
+Last Sunday of Lent and begins Holy Week which is the week leading up to Easter and the final days of Jesus's life.
 It also marks Jesus' arrival to Jerusalem, when people welcomed him by waving Palm branches recognizing Him as their King.

-What is Maundy Thursday?
-April 2 This day remembers the Last Supper, when Jesus shared a final meal with His disciples and demonstrated His humility by washing their feet.
+This day remembers the Last Supper, when Jesus shared a final meal with His disciples and demonstrated His humility by washing their feet.

-What is Good Friday?
-April 3 The day is a solemn day that commemorates Jesus’ crucifixion and His ultimate sacrifice for our sins.
+The day is a solemn day that commemorates Jesus’ crucifixion and His ultimate sacrifice for our sins.
 Despite its sorrowful events, it’s called “Good” because of the redemption Jesus secured for us.

-What is Holy Saturday?
-April 4 This is a day of quiet reflection, as we remember Jesus’ time in the tomb and anticipate the joy of what’s to come.
+This is a day of quiet reflection, as we remember Jesus’ time in the tomb and anticipate the joy of what’s to come.
 Finally, Easter Sunday bursts forth with celebration: Jesus is alive!
 His resurrection offers us hope, new life, and the promise of eternity with Him.

-What is Holy Week?
 Holy Week is a solemn time, with Palm Sunday, Maundy Thursday, Good Friday, and the Easter Vigil playing significant roles in preparing for Easter.
 Good Friday services involve veneration of the cross, scripture readings, and prayers, culminating in the Easter Vigil on Saturday night, a highly symbolic and sacred celebration of Christ’s Resurrection, often including baptisms and scripture reflections.
 Easter Sunday then marks the joyous conclusion of Lent, celebrating Christ’s victory over death with a high emphasis on the Eucharist and resurrection hope.

-What is Easter?
-April 5 Easter rejoices in the resurrection of Jesus Christ, signifying victory over sin and death.
+Easter rejoices in the resurrection of Jesus Christ, signifying victory over sin and death.
 It is a day of great joy, marked by sunrise services, festive gatherings, and proclamations of “He is risen!”

 *Source: Christianity.com